IBM/vision-tools/edge/docs/installation/NVIDIA_Jetson.md

 # IBM Maximo Visual Inspection Edge Installation on NVIDIA Jetson Devices

 ## Installation
-Installation on Jetons devices follows the [basic inception process](inception_internals.md) with the following deltas:
+Installation on Jetson devices follows the [basic inception process](inception_internals.md) with the following deltas:

 - `nvidia docker` does not need to be installed
 - The `nvidia-smi` command is not available